doodzik/hydraulik/README.md

 ##Roadmap

 The next step for this Project is to provide different Set types.
 The Set types should implement different storage types and different ways to interact with them.
+And to remove the need to register a schema manually.

 #Installation